ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_reuse_roles.rst

          type: "int"
          required: false
          default: 42
+         description:
-         description: "The integer value, defaulting to 42."
+            - "The integer value, defaulting to 42."
+            - "The question, you need to figure out yourself."

        myapp_str:
          type: "str"